Rosalyn Orenstein papers

 Also in Rosalyn Orenstein collection

 The collection consists of documents, an identification tag, and photographs relating to the experiences of Wiktor Lerhaft as a German prisoner of war during WWII, and with his family in a displaced persons camp and during their emigration to the United States during the postwar period.
-Some of these materials may be unified into a single collection in the future.
+Some of these materials may be combined into a single collection in the future.

 Identification tag issued to Wiktor Lerhaft, a Polish soldier who was imprisoned in Oflag XI, a German prisoner of war (POW) camp from 1939-1945.
 In September 1939, the Germans invaded Poland and Wiktor was mobilized as a lieutenant in the Polish army.
 The Germans took him prisoner and he spent the remainder of the war in Oflag [Stalag] XI.
 A, a POW camp in Altengrabow, Germany.
 The war ended in May 1945 and Wiktor returned to Krakow.
 He reunited with his daughter, Roza, who had been deported from the Krakow ghetto in January 1943, and had survived several concentration camps.
 All of their family members, except one of Wiktor’s sisters, were killed during the Holocaust.
 Since antisemitism was so intense in Poland, they left for a displaced persons camp in Wiesbaden, Germany.
 They emigrated to the United States in 1949.